 Today was the tenth day in a row with a mean temperature 10 degrees or more warmer than average - the longest such streak in the years since 1970.
 During this stretch, temperatures were 13 degrees above average.
 This was also the thirteenth day in a row with a high in the 70s.

 Today was raw, windy, rainy, and unseasonably cold (high of 48°/low of 37°).
 Outlying suburbs of New Jersey picked up one to two inches of snow.
-This came in the midst of a nine-day stretch (10/12-19) in which temperatures were 11 degrees below the norm for mid-October.
+This came in the midst of a eight-day stretch (10/12-19) in which temperatures were 11 degrees below the norm for mid-October.

 It appeared today was going to become the latest date on record with a low in the 70s, but it was not to be as the temperature fell to 69° shortly after 11 PM during a brief downpour.
 So the record set on Oct.
 7, 2005 remained intact (until 2017).